Bobby Fischer: Early life

-Paul Nemenyi as Fischer's father
+Paul Neményi as Fischer's father

-In 2002, Peter Nicholas and Clea Benson of The Philadelphia Inquirer published an investigative report which stated that Bobby Fischer's biological father was actually Paul Nemenyi.
+In 2002, Peter Nicholas and Clea Benson of The Philadelphia Inquirer published an investigative report which stated that Bobby Fischer's biological father was actually Paul Neményi.

-Nemenyi, a Hungarian mathematician and physicist of Jewish heritage, specialized in continuum mechanics.
+Neményi, a Hungarian mathematician and physicist of Jewish heritage, specialized in continuum mechanics.
 His work applied geometrical solutions to fluid dynamics.
-Like Bobby, he was a child prodigy and won the Hungarian national mathematics competition at the age of 17.
+He had been a child prodigy and had won the Hungarian national mathematics competition at the age of 17.

 Benson and Nicholas continued their work and gathered additional evidence in court records, personal interviews, and a summary of an FBI investigation written by J. Edgar Hoover, which confirmed their earlier conclusions.

 Throughout the 1950s, the FBI investigated Regina and her circle due to her supposed communist views and due to her time living in Moscow.
-FBI files note that Hans-Gerhardt Fischer never entered the United States, while recording that Nemenyi took a keen interest in Fischer's upbringing.
-Not only were Regina and Nemenyi reported to have had an affair in 1942, but Nemenyi made monthly child support payments to Regina and paid for Bobby's schooling until Paul Nemenyi's death in 1952.
+FBI files note that Hans-Gerhardt Fischer never entered the United States, while recording that Neményi took a keen interest in Fischer's upbringing.
+Not only were Regina and Neményi reported to have had an affair in 1942, but Neményi made monthly child support payments to Regina and paid for Bobby's schooling until Paul Neményi's death in 1952.